-Bomba Estéreo is an Electro-Cumbia band from Bogotá, Colombia led by bass and keyboard player Simón Mejía and singer Liliana Saumet.
+Bomba Estéreo is a psychedelic-cumbia band from Bogotá, Colombia led by bass and keyboard player Simón Mejía and singer Liliana “Li” Saumet.

 Amanacer (2015, Sony Music)